This is one place where you can always come to for many things that you will need in your journey as a Personal Support Worker.

 Dear ______,

-Thank you for the opportunity to speak with you about the position for Personal Support Worker.
+Thank you for the opportunity to speak with you about the position of Personal Support Worker.

 After the interview, I am even more convinced that I will be able to provide you with the level of work that you are looking for.